-The ICC is delighted to be the official research partner of Open Culture in relation to the evaluation of LightNight, Liverpool’s annual late night arts festival, which returns to the city on Friday 18th May 2018.
-We have been providing evaluation support for the festival since 2014, led by ICC researcher Stephen Crone, with the support of Kerry Wilson (Head of Research).
+The ICC was delighted to be the official research partner of Open Culture in relation to the evaluation of LightNight, Liverpool’s annual late night arts festival.
+We provided evaluation support for the festival between 2014 and 2019, led by former ICC researcher Stephen Crone, with the support of Kerry Wilson (Head of Research).

 - Formative [qualitative] evaluation of the planning and cultural programming process, including engagement of event sponsors, delivery partners, artistic commissions, volunteers and subsequent development of the LightNight professional network;

 - Standardised [quantitative] evaluation(s) of audience engagement and experience including the introduction of social media analysis in 2017;